timklapdor/heart-soul-machine/src/blog/2024-02-habits-week.md

 coverImage:
 summary: Habits Week was all about — Habits!
 It focuses on the activities and actions we do, what we spend our time on and where we focus our attention.
 ---
-It started with a list of any current habits or routines we had - both positive and negative.
+This week of the [[Focus Course]] started with a list of any current habits or routines we had - both positive and negative.
 I had some good routines at work with my team, which I'd developed and worked on to establish and set them up.
 Some of my chores had a rhythm - being the cook for the household helps.
 Getting our dog made daily exercise a strong habit; without it, he would go mental and take us with him!
 But apart from those, I found I had a lack of positive habits.
 There were many negative ones – getting on the phone, not planning anything for the weekends, mindless scrolling, playing time-eating games.
 These were often focussed around escape - trying to get away from work or the mounting chores and tasks at home.

 The next step was to develop ideas for habits, routines, systems, and activities across the [[6 Areas of Life]].
 This was really about how to align these with our own vision and values.
 The next step was to pick those up and pick a single activity for each area and map out the required time commitment and frequency of the activity.